AidanTheBandit/Hackintosh-ThinkPad-E580/README.md

 ![Lenovo ThinkPad E580](image.png)

 OpenCore configuration for my main laptop.
-Currently runs macOS Sonoma but planning to upgrade it to macOS Sequoia once it's stable and itlwm works on it.
+Currently runs macOS Sonoma but planning to upgrade it to macOS Sequoia once it's stable and AirportItlwm works on it.

 I strongly recommend you to use rEFInd when you want to dual boot.
 Booting Windows through Bootcamp has been only problematic.

 If you're planning to use this, I recommend you check the Dortania OpenCore guide first to fix things like language, iServices and keyboard layout.

+OpenCore version: 0.9.5

 ## Specs
 - CPU: Intel Core i5-8250U (8 cores, 16 threads)
 - GPU: Intel UHD Graphics 620 (dGPU is not supported, see later)
 - RAM: 8GB DDR4
-- Storage: I use a SATA SSD and leave my NVMe for Windows, but it should work on both.
+- Storage: I use a SATA SSD and leave my NVMe for Windows, but it should work on both. (except Samsung PM981)
 - Ethernet: RTL8111/8168/8411
 - Wi-Fi: Intel 3165AC+BT (supported by itlwm)